JohnCselcuk/kickstarter-analysis/README.md

 # Challenges and Difficulties Encountered
-One of the challenges that I encountered was forgetting to include a criteria within the COUNTIFS statement.
-Originally, I thought that filtering the data by plays would automatically become a criteria for the chart.
-However, this was not the case.
-Instead of filtering from the Kickstarter sheet, I had to include it as a criterion within the COUNTIFS statement.
-This guaranteed that I would retrieved only the play campaigns.
+Most challenges of Kickstarter sheet is a COUNTIFS statement.
+Filtering the data by plays, it would be automatically becoming a criteria for the chart.
+Which is this way I guaranteed that I will only receive the play campaigns.

 # Results
 Outcomes Based on Launch Date Conclusions